pietryszak/fedora-installer/README.md

 Project status
 :warning: :warning: :warning:

-Project has been archived.
+The project has been archived.
 I don't use Fedora anymore.
 No updates, fixes provided at future.

 #
 #